ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

     use strict;
     use warnings;

-Which is the traditional Perl preamble.
+...which is the traditional Perl preamble.

 Next, we import the libraries and their functionality, that we will use: